gobeyondidentity/developer-docs/guides/integrate-nextauth.md

   1. You will see a "Login with OpenID Connect" button.
 Click it.
   1. You will be redirected to the Beyond Identity Web Authenticator.
   1. You may see a step-up authentication prompt, depending on how Policy is set up for your tenant.
-  1. At the conclusion of a successful authentication, you will be redirected to your wordpress console, and
+  1. At the conclusion of a successful authentication, you will be redirected to your NextAuth console, and
   1. You will see several successful authentication events in BI Admin Console -> Events